Credit Transfer Batches

 Batch processing offers several advantages:

-- Consistent metadata across all included payments
+- Consistency – Apply the same metadata across all included payments

-tab shows all batches submitted either through a CSV upload in the Atlar platform or via your ERP or other systems through the Atlar API.
+The Credit Transfer Batches tab shows all batches submitted through a CSV upload in the Atlar platform or via your ERP / API.

 Status | Definition |